douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * estetiko - aesthetics
 * esti - to be
 * estigi - to cause
+* estimo - esteem
+* estingi - to extinguish
 * estis - been
 * estiĝi - to come into being
 * estonta - future